warith-harchaoui/video-helper/README.md

 for frame in vh.extract_frames(video_file, start_instant=5, end_instant=10, frame_step=5):
     process_frame(frame)  # Replace with your frame processing logic

+# Each frame is a numpy array with shape (height, width, channels) with pixel values between 0 and 255.

 ```

 Another example is about subtitles